The Hidden Burn Risk Of Hair-Lightening Sprays

 ”

-Both colorists and derms agree that these hair lighteners are problematic for our hair health as well.
-"These ingredients cause a permanent chemical reaction to take place inside your hair," explains Dr. Galaria.
-"The color has actually been lifted out, and over time the hair will look brassier or more orange."
-If you're looking to reverse the sun-induced damage, most colorists recommend a toner.
-If you're blonde, that might look like a purple shampoo — but if you're really upset with the results, you'll need a corrective color procedure to fix it (so much for cost effective).
+Both colourists and dermatologists agree that these hair lighteners are problematic for our hair health as well.
+"These ingredients cause a permanent chemical reaction to take place inside your hair," explains Dr Galaria.
+"The colour has actually been lifted out, and over time the hair will look brassier or more orange."
+If you're looking to reverse the sun-induced damage, most colourists recommend a toner.
+If you're blonde, that might look like a purple shampoo — but if you're really upset with the results, you'll need a corrective colour procedure to fix it (so much for cost effective).

-Haliti asks all of her color clients to avoid lighteners.
+Abby asks all of her colour clients to avoid lighteners.
 "Hair lighteners can be damaging to both the hair and scalp if used improperly," she says.
 "The [ingredients] in hair lighteners can strip the hair of its natural oils and moisture, leaving it dry and brittle."

 Advertisement